mitotic/slidoc/test/ex01-basic.md

 ## Interactive numerical response question

-What is the square root of `=sqrtTest.number(1);6.25`?
+What is the square root of `=SqrtTest.number(1);6.25`?

-PluginDef: sqrtTest = {
+PluginDef: SqrtTest = {
 // Sample code for embedding Javascript formulas ("macros") in questions and answers.
-// Plugin object sqrtTest is automatically attached to global object SlidocPlugins
+// Plugin object SqrtTest is automatically attached to global object SlidocPlugins
 // Special function init is called for each slide.
 // Define formulas as functions in the plugin object.
 // Special function expect should return the expected answer.